aaltsys/doc-server3/wares/03_terminal-server.rst

 +-----------+--------------------+------------------------------------+

 Unless the VPN is run as a service, a user must login and launch the VPN when the computer boots.
+Set user **STARTUP** to login at boot as follows:

+#.
+From the start menu, run :program:`NETPLWIZ` administration utility
+   (Windows 7) or :program:`control userpasswords2` (Windows XP).
+#.
+Uncheck the box for :guilabel:`Users must eneter a username and password to
+   use this computer`, and then click button :guilabel:`Apply`.
+#.
+In the resulting :guilabel:`Automatically log on` dialog, Enter user name
+   :kbd:`STARTUP`, the user's password, confirm the password, and then click :guilabel:`OK`.
-Set user **STARTUP** to login at boot using the :program:`NETPLWIZ` Windows administration utility.
-When logged in as user **STARTUP**, copy the Hamachi start file into the user's start menu folder :menuselection:`Start --> All Programs --> Startup`.
+#.
+Login as user **STARTUP**.
+Copy the Hamachi start file into the user's start
+   menu folder, :menuselection:`Start --> All Programs --> Startup`.
+#.
+Reboot the computer to verify that user **STARTUP** logs in automatically and
+   that the Hamachi VPN is started.

 .. note:: The **STARTUP** login deducts one user from the available user count of :program:`AADServer`.